-I was paying enough attention to running fueling.
+In addition, I was not paying enough attention to running fueling.

-I remember the things I did right when I broke 2.20 and nearly broke 1.07 for the half-marathon and have to try to help runners steer in the right direction to accomplish their goals as well.
+I remember the things I did right when I broke 2.20 and nearly broke 1.07 for the half-marathon.
+What I desire most now is to help others run their best.

 My first marathon